pyinstaller/pyinstaller/doc/source/Manual.rst

 If you have some reason to think you have found a bug in |PyInstaller|
 you can try downloading the latest development version.
-This version might have fixes or features that are not yet at ``pypi``.
+This version might have fixes or features that are not yet at `PyPI`_.
 Links to download the latest stable version and the latest development version are at PyInstaller.org_.